joonasmmp/joonasmmp.github.io/content/kurssit/ena15tehtavat/verbisynonyymit_kirjoita1.md

 var tehtavat = [

   {
-    instruction: "Replace the underlined phrases with ONE strong verb from the box.",
+    instruction: "Replace the underlined phrases with a strong verb from the following: creep, limp, storm, tiptoe, dart, stroll, wander, march.",
     sentences: [
-      "The angry manager ___ out of the meeting. (walked quickly and angrily)", "The children ___ past their sleeping father. (tiptoed)", "The mouse ___ across the kitchen floor. (moved quickly)", "On Sunday afternoon, we ___ through the park. (walked in a relaxed way)", "The injured player ___ off the field. (walked with difficulty)", "The soldiers ___ toward the parade ground. (walked in formation)", "The burglar ___ through the dark house. (moved quietly and carefully)", "The tourists ___ around the old city. (wandered)" ],
+      "The angry manager ___ out of the meeting. (walked quickly and angrily)", "The children ___ past their sleeping father. (walked quietly on their toes)", "The mouse ___ across the kitchen floor. (moved quickly)", "On Sunday afternoon, we ___ through the park. (walked in a relaxed way)", "The injured player ___ off the field. (walked with difficulty)", "The soldiers ___ toward the parade ground. (walked in formation)", "The burglar ___ through the dark house. (moved quietly and carefully)", "The tourists ___ around the old city. (walked without a clear direction)" ],
     answers: [
       "stormed",